swimmingly/yodrew.github.io/_pages/paper.md

 ## blog {#blog}

-### welcome {#welcome}
+### welcome

 2009/02

 I think I've theoretically solved all the problems in the world with this idea.
 Sorry it took so long, and thanks for coming.

-### it's not mine alone {#its-not-mine-alone}
+### it's not mine alone

 2009/02

-I have long felt like I could not impose the demands of my [quest](#darkness-conjecture/rapture/) on others, could not trouble them with it.
+I have long felt like I could not impose the demands of my [quest](/darkness-conjecture/rapture/) on others, could not trouble them with it.
 But today, it occurred to me that my quest is not really just mine.
 There are plenty of people who are in the same boat as I, having declined/rejected/imploded the roles we were offered in this cancerous culture.

 As I began to nod my head, I thought, like me, they look for a viable alternative.
 They would be glad to participate in it if they thought it might work.
 Just like me, they feel they have nothing to lose.
 Maybe they have nothing better to do, either.